 Although a relatively new breed of dog, the Cavalier King Charles Spaniel has become a well-recognized and popular canine.

-They are recognized as being popular Companion or Lapdogs due to their small size, loyal nature and loving temperament.
+The Cavalier King Charles Spaniel is classified as a Toy Breed by the Kennel Club of America and are recognised as being popular Companion or Lapdogs due to their small size, loyal nature and loving temperament.

 They have feathery fur and are therefore not Hypoallergenic.